fithisux/beginner-python-graphql/README.rst

 Install
 -------

-Use the asme installation instructions as the original Flask tutorial
+Use the same installation instructions as the original Flask tutorial

 Run